Mission Statement Operation Standards Vendor Application Form Indemnity Agreement

-Each vendor will be assigned one 10 X 10 space and provide their own canopy with appropriate weights and tie downs for each leg.
+Each vendor will be assigned one 10 X 10 space or truck/trailer space and provide their own canopy with appropriate weights and tie downs for each leg.

 Vendors may CO-OP with other producers, creators, and preparers but must be transparent about the origin of their CO-OP products.
 Preferably on or near the items or labeled.

 Requests for additional spaces will be contingent on history with the market and demonstrated sales.